Avisaac/ordersapp/README.md

 - `GET /api/photos/random/:count`: Get a list of random photo URLs
 - `POST /api/orders`: Create a new order
-- `GET /api/orders/user/:user`: Get all orders for a specific user
+- `GET /api/orders/user/:user`: Get all orders for a specific user with user name

 ## Testing